Dejaxxx/chart-img-webhook-service/CHART_IMG_DEFINITIVE_README.md

 http://localhost:5002/test/NVDA
 ```

 Replace NVDA with any ticker symbol.
-The browser will display all three charts with indicators visible.
+The browser will display all three charts with ALL indicators visible.

 ### Method 2: cURL Command (API Testing)